butteredcorn/Express-Documentation/docs/routes/sentry.md

 npm install @sentry/node
 ```

-## Requiring Sentry in our app.js File
+## Section 2: Requiring Sentry in our app.js File

 Once we have sentry installed in our project, we can require the module into our app.js file.
 We should do this at the top of the file like so: